 Now, one may ask where this cultural aspect steeps into something like outsourcing.
 The culture that we are talking is very different from the normally understood cultural aspect of a country or a nation.
 What we are talking about is the work culture of an organization that differs from the others owing to its geographical location.
 The work culture essentially revolves around how the people interact and the way they get their business targets accomplished.
 This is the reason why most enterprises choosing to outsource like to visit the facility of the outsourcing partner so as to get a feel of the work culture and devote time into team building.
 The industry veterans feel that the cultural context can be classified into a high context and low context culture.
 Generally, Asian and Indian work cultures fall into the high context category simply because people put a great emphasis on honor, traditions, minimizing confrontations, and reputation.
 Enterprises with this kind of cultural context would aim to gradually develop and nurture a lasting relationship.
 In contrast, enterprises belonging to the Europe and the US are typically considered on a lower cultural index because of the straightforwardness towards the business goal.
 Both the high culture and the low culture attributes directly influence communication, interpretation, productivity, commitment, and interaction.

 The major difference in the work culture is displayed by the difference in employee behavior.
+It keeps a keen eye over the on-site election process where paper ballots or touchscreen tablets are used for the election purpose.
+With Xoyondo , you can create “opinion polls” that let you see which respondents voted for which option.
+Most of the software options for audience polling require different third-party controllers that allows your crowd to input data.
 It has been seen that a lot of effort goes in terms of managing outsourced resources.
 This occurs mostly because of the difference in the work culture between two different set of employees.
 Imagine the challenge that an enterprise would face in managing resources whose work culture and capabilities vary from their very own.
 The best way to resolve these cultural issues is to really create an RFP that defines the work culture and the vision of a company.
 The second most important thing is to set realistic expectations from the outsourcing partner.
 These expectations must be clearly mentioned in their service level agreements.
 Furthermore, an enterprise needs to educate the outsourcing partner on certain aspects of its business so that the roles and responsibilities are clearly defined.
 There will be times when an enterprise would be outsourcing to India but to multiple partners.
 Even in such a scenario where the different sets of employees are likely to have the same work culture, it is imperative that the enterprise choosing to outsource follows the best practice to avoid any loopholes.